evanfoster/remotecap/README.md

 A small utility to perform tcpdump packet captures remotely and stream the results back via SSH.
 It supports capturing from multiple machines at once using asyncio and can optionally use [uvloop](https://github.com/MagicStack/uvloop) for increased performance.
 Additionally, it displays the capture file sizes and growth rates so you know how much data you're getting.

 ### Installation
-remotecap has two hard dependencies: `aiofiles` and `asyncssh`.
+remotecap has three hard dependencies: `aiofiles`, `asyncssh`, and `py-term`.
 Optional dependencies are:

 * [`bcrypt`](https://github.com/pyca/bcrypt/) enables SSH private keys (**strongly recommended**)
 * [`libnacl`](https://github.com/saltstack/libnacl) to support more cryptographic options